logo for familyhistoryproducts.com

 The letters consist of those written to me and also the ones that I sent home.
 My parents kept those letters and later gave them back to me.

-I have undertaken the project of typing these old letters into my computer journaling program.
+I have undertaken the project of typing these old letters into my computer journal program.

-SIDE NOTE: The great thing about using journaling software has been that it gives me the ability to categorize all of the letters and journal entries by the original date that the letter or entry was written.
+NOTE: The great thing about using journal software has been that it gives me the ability to categorize all of the letters and journal entries by the original date that the letter or entry was written.

 Yes I type very fast, but It will take me a very long time to type the 200 or more letters, but it will be worth it!

-One of the best ideas that I came up with was to make present-day comments about what I wrote in my letters back then.
+One off the best ideas that I came up with was to make present-day comments about what I wrote in my letters back then.

 I type my added comments throughout the letter, but in a different font and/or font color.